Diversity of Answers to Conjunctive Queries: Diversity of Conjunctive Queries

 and the database instance $I$ with $\dom(I) = \{0, 1, \dots, n\}$ is

-Finally, set $k = s$ and $d = \binom{k}{2} \cdot (m+1)$ for \DiverseACQsum and $d = m + 1$ for \DiverseACQmin, respectively.
-Clearly, this reduction is feasible in polynomial time, and the resulting problem instances satisfy all the restrictions stated in the theorem.

-The correctness of this reduction depends on two main observations.
-First, for each $i \in \{1, \dots, n\}$, independently of $G$, there exists exactly one solution $\gamma_i \in Q(I)$ with $\gamma_i(v) = i$, and these are in fact the only solutions in $Q(I)$.
-Thus, there is a natural one-to-one association between vertices $v_i\in V(G)$ and solutions $\gamma_i\in Q(I)$.
-And, second, the desired diversities $d = \binom{k}{2} \cdot (m+1)$ in case of \textsf{sum} and $d = m + 1$ in case of \textsf{min}, respectively, can only be achieved by $k$ solutions that pairwisely differ on all variables. \end{proof}
+Finally, set $k = s$ and $d = f(m+1, \dots, m+1)$, where $f$ is the aggregator of \revc{$\deltastrmon$ aggregating the value $m+1$ exactly $\binom{k}{2}$ times}.
+Clearly, this reduction is feasible in polynomial time and the resulting problem instances satisfy all the restrictions stated in the theorem.
+The correctness of this reduction depends on two main observations. \begin{enumerate}[O1)] \item For each $i \in \{1, \dots, n\}$, independently of $G$, there exists exactly one solution $\gamma_i \in Q(I)$ with $\gamma_i(v) = i$, and these are in fact the only solutions in $Q(I)$.
+Thus, there is a natural one-to-one association between vertices $v_i\in V(G)$ and solutions $\gamma_i\in Q(I)$. \item Due to ws-monotonicity, the desired diversity $d = f(m+1, \dots, m+1)$ can only be achieved by $k$ solutions that pairwisely differ on all variables. \end{enumerate}